The unbounded Kasparov product by a differentiable module: Differentiable Hilbert -modules

 \subsubsection{Example: Finitely generated Hilbert $C^*$-modules}

 Let us consider a $*$-algebra $\sB$ which satisfies the conditions of Assumption \ref{a:alg}.
 Let us also consider a dense $*$-subalgebra $\sA$ of a $C^*$-algebra $A$.
+We do not assume that $\sA$ satisfies Assumption \ref{a:alg}.
 Let now $X$ be a \emph{finitely generated} Hilbert $C^*$-module over $B$ with generators $\xi_1,\ldots,\xi_N \in X$ and let $\pi : A \to \sL(X)$ be a $*$-homomorphism.
 By ``finitely generated'' we mean that the subspace

 is dense in the norm-topology on $X$.
-Thus, in our context, finitely generated does \emph{not} imply that $X$ is finitely generated projective as a right module over $B$.
+We emphasize that this condition does not at all imply that $X$ is finitely generated projective as a right module over $B$: consider for example $C_0( (0,1))$ as a Hilbert $C^*$-module over $C_0(\rr)$.